 Many new parents are familiar with delayed cord clamping.
 It was once the norm to clamp and cut the umbilical cord immediately after birth.
 Now we know babies benefit from waiting at least 90 seconds to 2 minutes before clamping and cutting.

-Up to one third of baby’s blood volume can remain in the placenta and umbilical cord immediately following birth.
+With up to one third of baby’s blood volume can remain in the placenta and umbilical cord immediately following birth.
 Umbilical cord milking is another option to help babies get as much of their blood as possible following birth.

 By waiting to clamp, baby receives more of its blood, which can help guard against iron deficient anaemia in the first six months of life.

 Instead of waiting for the cord to finish pulsating and naturally passing the blood to baby, a bit of ‘milking’ can speed up the process.

 How Is Umbilical Cord Milking Done?

 Shortly after birth, the midwife or obstetrician squeezes the blood down the umbilical cord, from the placenta towards baby.
 This is done with a few swipes to ensure baby receives as much blood as possible.